NgChunMan/HandwrittenDigitsNN/README.md

 ```

 ## Testing
 Unit tests are provided to validate the implementation.
-Run the tests using pytest:
+Run the tests by using the commands below:
 ```
 python -m tests.test_nn_evaluate
 python -m tests.test_nn_model